NodeBE4/opinion/_posts/2022-05-23-EnclavedMicrostate.md

 ----- __469.2__ -----2022-05-27 14:31:54+08:00:

-I'm not entirely sure about the precise language, but *Jäger* (hunter) was the standard term used for light infantry fielded by the German states.
-The term 'Jäger rifle' is used to refer to the rifles used by such troops, as opposed to professional hunters – although there's no reason the latter could not have made use of them.
+*Jäger* (hunter) was the standard term used for light infantry fielded by the German states.
+The term 'Jäger rifle' was thus used to refer to the rifles used by such troops, as opposed to professional hunters – although there's no reason the latter could not have made use of them.

+----- __469.3__ -----2022-05-27 15:55:36+08:00:

+I cannot speak for the linked posts especially as I broadly didn't cover the periods in question in my answer, but for my own part I drew mostly on work by Christopher Duffy:

+* *The Military Experience in the Age of Reason* (1987)

+* *The Fortress in the Age of Vauban and Frederick the Great 1660-1789* (1985)

+* *Russia's Military Way to the West: Origins and Nature of Russian Military Power 1700-1800* (1981)

+Though on artillery I also made heavy use of:

+* Ken MacLennan, 'Liechtenstein and Gribeauval: 'Artillery Revolution' in Political and Cultural Context', *War in History* 10:3 (2003)

+You may also find this article to be of interest on light infantry though I have my quibbles with it:

+* Jack Owen, 'The Influence of Warfare in Colonial America On the Development of British Light Infantry', *Army History* 44 (1998)

+----- __469.4__ -----2022-05-27 16:01:59+08:00:

+I think he both overstates the influence that American warfare had on Anglo-French tactics considering the concurrent rise of light troops in the armies of the German states, and hews to a rather traditionalist narrative in which the British failed to properly adapt to American infantry tactics rather than their defeat being a primarily strategic and not a tactical failure.

 ### 470: [When did pride/arrogance lead to a rulers downfall?](https://old.reddit.com/r/AskHistorians/comments/uynsan/when_did_pridearrogance_lead_to_a_rulers_downfall/), submitted on 2022-05-27 10:20:31+08:00.